joanalnu/Genetics10/README.md

 # Genetics10
 [Genetics10](https://joanalnu.github.io/genetisc10) is a tool designed to help students learn about general genomics through easy-to-use software.
 It enables students to explore various functions and gain knowledge about genomics and biology without requiring any prior experience.
 The interface is user-friendly and accessible to all.

-The software allows students to translate DNA sequences into RNA or amino acid sequences, following standard biological processes.
-It also includes several additional features, such as comparing sequences and generating mutations.
-Additionally, there is integration with the AlphaFold API, allowing users to visualize predicted protein structures.
+The software allows students to translate DNA sequences into RNA or amino acid sequences, following the standard biological processes.
+It also includes several additional features, such as comparing sequences, generating mutation, or iterating.
+Furthermore, there is an integration with the AlphaFold API, allowing users to visualize predicted protein structures, as well as as functions to simulate the action of CRISPR-Cas9 gene editing.
 Genetics10 is a powerful tool for students to experiment with, learn from, and even create their own code.

 (jump to the info for educators below)